jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 it can start to look inevitable: language is autoregressive; images and videos are diffusion.

 I do not think that is the right abstraction.
-The sharper question is how a method spends inference compute, not whether it belongs to the autoregressive or diffusion tribe.
+A sharper contrast is between discrete tokens learned with cross-entropy and continuous states learned with diffusion-style objectives, together with the inference procedures used to sample from them.

 Some methods spend compute by expanding a sequence.
 Others spend compute by refining an existing state.
 Many useful systems can do both.